 This legendary group began in 1964 in the small Birmingham, England suburb of Erdington.
 Percussionist Ray Thomas, singer/keyboardist Mike Pinder and bass guitarist John Lodge first performed together in the band El Riot and the Rebels.
 That group dissolved when Pinder joined the service and Lodge went off to college.
 Thomas and Pinder later began making music again under the moniker Krew Cats.
 The duo soon added drummer Graeme Lodge and singer/guitarist Denny Laine to the mix.
 They asked Lodge to rejoin them, but he politely declined.
 Instead, the group recruited Clint Warwick on bass guitar.
 The quintet first performed as the Moody Blues in Birmingham later that year.

 The band also started working with London-based management firm Ridgepride and signed their first recording contract in 1964.
-Their first single, “Steal Your Heart Away,” failed to chart, but their next single “Go Away,” became a top 10 song in the US and the group’s first #1 hit in Britain.
+Their first single, “Steal Your Heart Away,” failed to chart, but their next single “Go Now,” became a top 10 song in the US and the group’s first #1 hit in Britain.
 The Moody Blues signed with Decca Records the following year and a self-titled four song EP was released that winter.

 A full-length studio album entitled The Magnificent Moodies debuted in July 1965.
-The record was released in mono and contained the hit song “Go Away,” several R&B covers and four more original songs.
+The record was released in mono and contained the hit song “Go Now,” several R&B covers and four more original songs.
 The group released three singles (their cover of “I Don’t Want To Go On Without You,” “From The Bottom Of My Heart (I Love You)” and “Everyday”) all of which reached the top 50 in the British singles chart.
 Record buyers were just starting to discover the band, but they were already in high demand in Britain, and performed gigs regularly there for the next two years.

 Bassist Clint Warwick decided to leave the group and the music industry in 1966.
 He was replaced temporarily by Rodney Clark.
 Vocalist/guitarist Denny Laine also decided to leave the band later that year.
 The Moody Blues then went on hiatus, despite the fact that they were in the middle of recording their second album.
 In the meantime, the single “Boulevard de la Madeleine” was released in Belgium, which helped them gain more international fans.